 When I pulled the wreath out of storage, the burlap bow I made for it was looking a little sad so I decided to make a new one...one that had a little oomph to it.

 This was such a quick and easy little project to do and only required a few supplies.

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.

 The first step was to lay the burlap ribbon out and fold each side over.

 Then I folded a second piece of burlap ribbon the same way as the first piece and laid it on top.

-Once the bow was tied I cleaned up the ends by painting on a little Mod Podge, which seals them so they don't fray.
+Once the bow was tied I cleaned up the ends by painting on a little Mod Podge with a foam brush, which seals them so they don't fray.
 I wasn't going for bow perfection but stringy ends drive me nuts.

 Just the right amount of oomph and the perfect rustic farmhouse touch for my spring wreath, without being too perfect. 😉